madetech/blog/posts/no-uncle-of-mine.md

 > Instead, you counter bad ideas with better ideas.

-And as such, not only was the firing a wrong decision, but it would in turn make people unconfortable sharing their ideas, which would endanger a company as Google that relies on innovation.
+And as such, not only was the firing a wrong decision, but it would in turn make people uncomfortable sharing their ideas, which would endanger a company as Google that relies on innovation.

 While I agree that you should try to discuss things freely, and allow people and their ideas to evolve though debate, there is a limit to how far this can go on for.
-In this particular context, it seems like Google did provide opportunities both for discussion and learning, as is mentionned in the manifesto itself.
+In this particular context, it seems like Google did provide opportunities both for discussion and learning, as is mentioned in the manifesto itself.
 If even after this, someone continues pushing on a subject with a rhetoric that hurts the company and its employees, I don't see any other path other than the dismissal of the offender.

-Furthermore, it is important indeed that people feel like they can share their ideas freely.
-So this raises the question, what should a company do when one of its employees says half of his coworkers are less suited for the job than him?
+Furthermore, it is indeed important that people feel like they can share their ideas freely.
+So this raises the question : what should a company do when one of its employees says half of his coworkers are less suited for the job than him?
-History suggests that letting this kind of thinking foster inside a company could make the people targetted by that memo less confident in themselves and hence less prone to share their thoughts.
+History suggests that letting this kind of thinking foster inside a company could make the people targeted by that memo less confident in themselves and hence less prone to share their thoughts.

 Finally, while a company like Google does rely on innovation to continue its